InakiRaba91/InakiRaba91.github.io/content/posts/projective_geometry/camera_calibration.md

 \end{equation}
 $$

-which would imply the whole line intersects with the conic, which is a unfeasible for non-degenerate conics.
+which would imply the whole line intersects with the conic, which is unfeasible for non-degenerate conics.
 Therefore, the point $x$ is the only point of intersection between the line and the conic.

 <strong>Tangency is preserved under the projective transformation</strong>.
 That is, if $l$ is tangent to the conic $C$ at point $x$,
 then $l'$ is tangent to the conic $C'$ at point $x'$.
 Recall that we can project each item under the homography matrix $H$ by: